 Where consumer rights have no means to be upheld they are rendered worthless.
-The UK ECC forms part of a wider framework – ECC-Net – that allows for EU-wide advice and complaint handling on behalf of consumers.
-It is a vital network for consumers that provides cross-border access to justice, and it is at severe risk from Brexit.
+The UK ECC forms part of a wider framework – ECC-Net – that provide EU-wide advice and complaint handling on behalf of UK consumers and represents their interests during consultations on changes in EU consumer-related policy.
+This is a vital network for consumers that provides cross-border access to justice.

-Other concerns for the post-Brexit world include: how to ensure a judgement obtained in one country will be recognised and enforced in another; what the rules are to determine which country’s courts will hear a cross-border case and which country’s laws will apply.
+Other concerns for the post-EU Exit world include: how to ensure a judgement obtained in one country will be recognised and enforced in another; what the rules are to determine which country’s courts will hear a cross-border case and which country’s laws will apply.
+Whilst well-known procedures to enforce the law are at risk because of the EU Exit, there might be alternative conventions available which can deliver similar cross-border processes, however, it is not clear yet if the UK will be part of them.
 There is also a threat that EU consumers may start to ‘price in’ uncertainty, favouring EU suppliers with a price premium over UK counterparts for peace of mind.

-It is vital that when the UK leaves the EU, the government makes good on the promise of ensuring ‘no less protection’ for consumers.
-It is also essential to our cross -border trade that consumer confidence is maintained when buying across EU borders, which means high levels of UK consumer law being measured against divergence from EU law and any changes clearly communicated to consumers.
+It is vital that when the transition period is over, the government makes good on the promise of ensuring ‘no less protection’ for consumers.
+It is also essential to our cross-border trade that consumer confidence is maintained when buying across EU borders, which means there needs to be a continuous monitoring of divergence between UK EU consumer law and any changes clearly communicated to consumers.

 There is a significant opportunity here for the UK ECC to leverage its experience and become a key intermediary between relevant consumer bodies in the UK and their counterparts in the EU.
-Additionally, there is the opportunity to build relationships and support mechanisms with countries outside the EU, such as Switzerland, China and the USA.
+Additionally, there is the opportunity to build relationships and support mechanisms with countries outside the EU, such as south East Asia and America.
+This can also seek to mirror trade deals as these are established around the world.

 IN FOCUS: Providing consistency

-Consumers should be assured that, if they have a particular dispute or problem, they will find an established set of organisations which can deal with their grievance after Brexit.
+Consumers should be assured that, if they have a particular dispute or problem, they will find an established set of organisations which can deal with their complaint after the EU Exit.